BazzaCuda/MinimalistMediaPlayerX/resource_mdHelp3.md

 **V** = sync all [V]ideo windows<br />
 **X** = e[X]it fullscreen or app<br />

-\* and toggles main slideshow on/off
+\* for an image, toggles main slideshow playing/paused